CoFH/cofh.github.io/docs/fractionating-still/index.md

 A fractionating still can automatically transfer fluids or items out of any sides that directly correspond to its output tank or secondary output slot.
 This is called auto-output.
-Auto-output occurs whenever the machine finishes processing a batch of fluid, or every 32 ticks (1.6 seconds) if the machine is inactive.
+Auto-output occurs whenever the machine finishes processing a batch of fluid, as well as every 4 ticks (0.2 seconds).

 A basic fractionating still can automatically output up to 1,000 mB of fluid and up to 16 items at a time.
 These amounts can be increased by upgrading the